Henneh Kyereh Kwaku: Early life and education

-Work
+Career

 Poetry and literature

 Kwaku is the author of Revolution of the Scavengers (African Poetry Book Fund / Akashic Books) selected and edited by Kwame Dawes and Chris Abani.
 His poems have appeared in reputable publications, including Poetry Magazine, World Literature Today, Poets.org, and Lolwe.
 Writing about Revolution of the Scavengers for Tupelo Quarterly, Henk Rossouw says: "Kwaku takes great care to ground his sonic deftness and strong imagery in the daily concerns and material conditions of everyday Ghanaians, which then offers a choral and democratic echo to the insights of his speaker."

-In addition to his work as a poet, Kwaku is the founder of The Church of Poetry Podcast on X (Twitter) Spaces; a platform where he hosts literary conversations and readings.
+Kwaku is the founder of The Church of Poetry Podcast on X (Twitter) Spaces; a platform where he hosts literary conversations and readings.
 Kwaku is the host and producer of The Art and Health Show on Chapman Radio and he has served as an editor and communications coordinator for various journals, including Tab Journal and the Contemporary Ghanaian Writers' Series.
 Additionally, he was an assistant editor for Olongo Africa and Ghana Writes.
-He has been interviewed or profiled on international platforms such as 20.35 Africa, Praxis Magazine, African Poetry Book Fund, Tupelo Quarterly and The Movee.
+He has been interviewed or profiled on 20.35 Africa, Praxis Magazine, African Poetry Book Fund, Tupelo Quarterly and The Movee.

-Public health, health education and health communication

 Kwaku's co-authored article in Wiley's Journal of Diabetes Research (3.8 impact factor) was among top ten most cited articles in 2023.
 Kwaku's work has been presented at conferences such as Eastern Communication Association and the Society for Public Health Education.
 Kwaku is also a Certified Health Education Specialist, accredited by the National Commission for Health Education Credentialing.